milangupta4/milangupta4.github.io/_posts/2025-02-07-ai-agents-landscape.md

 ## 2. Building Private GPTs: RAG vs. Fine-Tuning

+For businesses such as CRMs & Vertical SaaS businesses, LLMs provide different types of opportunities to create specialized GPTs.

+Now more than ever before, having proprietary rich data is a competitive advantage.
+HR-tech software such as Leena AI has been able to create their own private GPT, called WorkLM, on top of which workflows to answer HR queries can be created.

+If you are building a private GPT, you have to decide between RAG & Fine-Tuning.

-Retrieval-Augmented Generation (RAG)
+### Retrieval-Augmented Generation (RAG)
-How it works: Dynamically retrieves data from external sources (databases, APIs) during inference.

-Pros:
+Retrieval-Augmented Generation involves two distinct steps.
+1. Storage of special context data in a vector database.
+Using tools such LangChain and LlamaIndex, you can do appropriate chunking & vectorization of your data.
+Vectorization is basically creating a vector representation of your data - the text data is converted into a vector of numbers, called embeddings.
+For a private GPT, this process would require more significant effort.
+This is because the retrieval process adds context to the LLM - therefore adding the right context is critical
+2. The Generation part relies on an existing LLM - this can be via an API call to OpenAI or Anthropic models, or this can be an LLM privately hosted on your own servers.

+**Pros:**

-Cost-effective updates (no retraining)15
+Cost-effective updates (no retraining)

-Reduces hallucinations via real-time grounding14
+Reduces hallucinations via real-time grounding

-Ideal for compliance-heavy sectors (e.g., healthcare, legal)14
+Ideal for compliance-heavy sectors (e.g., healthcare, legal)

-Cons:
+**Cons:**

-Slower latency due to retrieval steps5
+Slower latency due to retrieval steps

-Requires robust vector database management4
+Requires robust vector database management

-Fine-Tuning
+### Fine-Tuning
 How it works: Retrains base models (e.g., GPT-4) on domain-specific datasets.

-Pros:
+**Pros:**

-Higher accuracy for niche tasks (e.g., legal jargon)12
+Higher accuracy for niche tasks (e.g., legal jargon)

-Faster inference after initial training14
+Faster inference after initial training

-Preserves data privacy (no external queries)11
+Preserves data privacy (no external queries)

-Cons:
+**Cons:**

-Expensive GPU/TPU requirements5
+Expensive GPU/TPU requirements

-Risk of overfitting to training data3
+Risk of overfitting to training data

 Decision Matrix:

-Scenario	Recommended Approach
+Scenario |	Recommended Approach
-Dynamic data (e.g., news)	RAG4
+Dynamic data (e.g., news) |	RAG
-Specialized terminology	Fine-Tuning12
+Specialized terminology |	Fine-Tuning
-High query volume	Hybrid (RAG + FT)4
+High query volume |	Hybrid (RAG + FT)

 ## 3. Transformative Use Cases for AI Agents

 ### Customer Experience

-Sales: AI agents like Find AI automate lead generation with 98% precision7.
+Sales: AI agents like Find AI automate lead generation with 98% precision.

-Support: Chatbase reduces ticket volumes by 65% via refund automation and troubleshooting7.
+Support: Chatbase reduces ticket volumes by 65% via refund automation and troubleshooting.

 ### Healthcare

-Diagnostics: Google’s AI agent detects skin cancer with 85.4% sensitivity7.
+Diagnostics: Google’s AI agent detects skin cancer with 85.4% sensitivity.

-Surgery: Robotic systems assist in precision procedures7.
+Surgery: Robotic systems assist in precision procedures.

 ### Autonomous Systems

-Vehicles: Waymo’s self-driving cars use utility-based agents for real-time decisions7.
+Vehicles: Waymo’s self-driving cars use utility-based agents for real-time decisions.

-Manufacturing: LG’s EXAONE 3.0 generates Python code for assembly line optimizations8.
+Manufacturing: LG’s EXAONE 3.0 generates Python code for assembly line optimizations.

 ### Marketing & Insights

-Personalization: Cisco’s AI agents analyze 140K-token customer journeys for hyper-targeted campaigns6.
+Personalization: Cisco’s AI agents analyze 140K-token customer journeys for hyper-targeted campaigns.

-Competitor Analysis: Talkdesk agents track churn drivers and emerging market trends6.
+Competitor Analysis: Talkdesk agents track churn drivers and emerging market trends.

 ## Agentic Workflows, Sustainability - in terms of compute costs & Regulatory compliance are set to be the themes for 2025
 The AI agent ecosystem will see three key shifts in 2025: